 This collection of works by Anne Ten Donkelaar is truly outstanding.
 In the image below you can see the pins holding up the objects but they are otherwise generally hidden.
 Be sure to visit the entire collection by clicking on the image below.

 This collage by Emily Dorr also makes effective use of insect pins to create a nice 3D effect.
 The one shown below is a smaller piece but if you click on the image below you can appreciate the true breadth of her work including large murals.
+Emily used both #5 black enamel insect pins and #7 black enamel insect pins in her works.

 Insect Pin Nozzle Cleaners